 This course reviews the fundamentals of Latin grammar and works toward refined knowledge of Latin idioms and sentence structure.
 Class meetings emphasize a workshop approach, with group critiques of composition assignments and stylistic analysis of selected prose passages.
-Prereq: LAT 103 or permission of the instructor; The course is graded on a S/U basis; O; LAT 310 is W; STAFF
+Prereq: LAT 103 or permission of the instructor; The course is graded on a S/U basis; B. Fineberg